iterative/dvc.org/content/blog/2020-06-29-june-20-community-gems.md

 machine but plan to run it later on a different machine (perhaps an instance in the cloud).
 [Read more about the `--no-exec` flag in our docs.](https://dvc.org/doc/command-reference/run)

+One other approach worth mentioning is that you can manually edit your `dvc.yaml` file to add a stage.
+If you add a stage this way, pipeline commands won't be executed until you run `dvc repro`.